michaelschiltz/materialmarkets/course_outline.md

-## Provisional design for a course of approximately 15 sessions
+# Provisional design for a course of approximately 15 sessions

+## Sessions and session topics

 1. What are material markets?
 2. Where it all began: Sumerian clay tablets and early finance